la2050/archive/_projects/2015/education-for-everyone-alternative-high-school-for-pushed-out-youth.md

   and passing the statewide (CAHSEE) high school exit exam.

    In undertaking campaign work, YJC and FREE LA High School partners with various local, statewide and national advocacy groups.
 On the local level, the YJC is a member of Black Lives Matter, local Probation Camp Redesign Work Group, Stop LAPD Spying Coalition, LA Dignity in Schools Campaign, Brothers, Sons Selves and Coalition to End Sheriffs Violence.
 On the state level, the YJC is an active member of Youth Fair Sentencing Work Group, Californians United for a Responsible Budget, Alliance for Boys and Men of Color, Statewide Work Group to Fix School Discipline and California Alliance for Youth and Community Justice.
 On the national level, the YJC is a member of All of Us or None, Alliance for Educational Justice and National Juvenile Justice Network.
 The YJC also coordinates work groups, participates in task forces and serves on numerous advisory boards.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The total estimated costs of running FREE LA High School for one year are
-  $453,981.
-FREE LA High School will cover the balance through its contract with Youth Build Charter School (which covers approximately 60% of total operating costs) and additional fundraising from foundations and individuals.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Personnel - $363,373
-   School Lunch - $3,000
-   Space - $61,608
-   Supplies - 20,000
-   Bus Passes - $6,000
 How do you plan to scale the success of your proposal?: >- As FREE LA High School continues to grow and gain more support, we plan to create more space within our program for system-involved youth who would